 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 To eliminate Cratful virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

-To begin with, users must realize that the main reasons for computer infections are poor knowledge and reckless behavior.
-The key to its safety is caution and, therefore, paying attention when browsing the Internet, as well as downloading/installing/updating software is paramount.
-It is extremely important to carefully analyze every email attachment received.
+The main reasons for computer infections are poor knowledge and careless behavior.
+The key to safety is caution.
+Therefore, pay attention when browsing the Internet and downloading/installing/updating software.
+Carefully analyze each email attachment received.
 Files/links that are irrelevant should never be opened.
-Same goes for attachments received from suspicious/unrecognizable email addresses.
+The same applies to attachments received from suspicious/unrecognizable email addresses.
 Similar rules apply to software updates.
-It is very important to keep installed applications/operating system up-to-date.
-Yet it should be updated by using implemented functions or tools provided by the official developer only.
-Users should also be informed that cracking installed applications is illegal (software piracy is a cyber crime) and the risk of infections is extremely high.
-For this reason, you should never attempt to do so.
-Lastly, be sure to have a reputable anti-virus/anti-spyware suite installed and running - tools of this type will help you to detect and eliminate malware before it harms the system.
+Keep installed applications/operating system up-to-date, however, use implemented functions or tools provided by the official developer only.
+Furthermore, cracking installed applications is illegal (software piracy is a cyber crime) and the risk of infection is extremely high.
+Therefore, never use 'cracks'.
+Have a reputable anti-virus/anti-spyware suite installed and running - these tools detect and eliminate malware before it harms the system.
 If your computer is already infected with Cratful, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Cratful ransomware's text file ("FilesInfo.txt"):
+Text presented in Cratful ransomware text file ("FilesInfo.txt"):

 All your important files were encrypted on this PC.